omegataupodcast/episode-prep/closed/perlan.md

 * Wave forcast
   - what goes into the models?
   - who prepares them?
-  - wave model for 100'000ft (are these conventional waves)?
+X  - wave model for 100'000ft (are these conventional waves)?
-  - standard models capable of predictions in 100'000ft?
+X  - standard models capable of predictions in 100'000ft?
-* Wind speeds on the ground and aloft?
+X* Wind speeds on the ground and aloft?
-  - Generally, what's the weather like on good days?
+X  - Generally, what's the weather like on good days?

 * Flight/Mission Planning
   - How about airspaces?
   - Any other traffic at FL1000?